NEID Pipeline Algorithms

 Example of a nightly drift model

-• DailyModel (default) - This method invokes the measurement of all FP modes in standard calibration-fiber exposures throughout the observing session (such as those taken in “bracketing” exposures, as well as simultaneously recorded with Solar spectra, for example).
+• DailyModel (default) - This method invokes the measurement of calibration source modes in standard calibration-fiber exposures throughout the observing session (such as those taken in “bracketing” exposures, as well as simultaneously recorded with Solar spectra, for example).
 Each ensemble of mode measurements is compared to the same information from the pre-calibration standard exposures, and used to define a single velocity shift for that time.
+As of DRP v1.4.0, only modes that fall within the instrument’s free spectral range are used to measure the drift – this increases the robustness of the drift measurements to poor mode line fits (such as from reduced flux).
 The resulting set of (times, velocities) is then interpolated using the master drift template, with weighting decreasing from the time of interpolation.
+Either the FP or LFC can be used to measure this drift.
+Prior to July 2024 the FP is used, and from July through December 2024 the LFC is used.
 As of DRPv1.1, this is the default method for both nighttime and solar data where sufficient calibration data exist.

 • Simultaneous - Again, the ensemble of FP mode fits defines a velocity shift from the pre-observing calibrations, but in this case only information from contemporaneous calibration FP data are used.
 This method is only possible for data where the FP illuminates the Cal fiber.